Nhorning/Congressional_Survival/README.md

 Election results are highly dependent on voter enthusiasm, partisan lean, and the national political environment.
 However, when voting on legislation, members of congress in swing districts must do a cost benefit analysis of meeting the partisan preferences of their district or the expectations of their own base.
 What type of strategy most successfully predicts survival?

 ## Client / Stakeholder case:
-The theoretical client is an individual representative or senator wishing to know how their voting behavior might influence their chances of re-election, or a National level party organ such as the Democratic National Committee looking to inform voting strategy.
+Audrey Denney is a  Democratic congresswoman from California District 1, she was recently elected after a very close contest with Doug LaMalfa in 2020, riding the historic blue wave that swept Trump out of office.
+CA-1 is a rural, traditionally Republican district with a partisan lean of R+22.53.
+She wants to know what type of voting strategy will help her survive next election.
+Other stakeholders include could a National level party organ such as the Democratic National Committee looking to inform voting strategy.

 ## Data Sets
 <details>